pacav69/homebrew-homebrew-caskroom-offline-installer/README.md

 use ./copycache.sh

-this will copy from the /Library/Caches/Homebrew on the computer to the external drive
+this will copy files from the /Library/Caches/Homebrew on the computer to the external drive of 'hboffline'

 edit the local.apps and the local.formulas for your required install